 Eltel is a signatory to the United Nations Global Compact and its ten principles on human rights, labour rights, environment and anti-corruption, which are incorporated into our internal policies.
 Working with business ethics involves complying with all applicable laws and regulations as a minimum, as well as Eltel’s internal policies and agreements with shareholders, customers and subcontractors.

 As a people company, maintaining an awareness and understanding of our governing policies is critical to ensuring business compliance.
-Mandatory business ethics training for employees was implemented in 2019, presenting the fundamentals of our Code of Conduct and other governing policies, including business ethics, whistleblowing, anti-corruption, risk assessment and data protection.

 Business ethics risks

 Eltel operates in a competitive industry with low barriers to entry and low margins, which increases the risk of corruption, breaches of competition laws and conflicts of interest.
 Good ethical behaviour in our operations is promoted by responsible and sustainable business practices, training in the Code of Conduct and supporting steering documents.

 UN Global Compact Principles 1, 2, 3, 4, 5, 6, 10